SalasC2/AnswerSolver/README.md

 Members: Katee, Jess, Andy, Christian

 MVP:
-  - Users can ask questions
+  - Users can ask questions.
-  - They can view their questions
+  - They can view their questions.
-  - Users can ask answer questions
+  - Users can ask answer questions.
-  - Users can comment on answers
+  - Users can comment on answers.
   - Users can vote on Q and A and comment.